 Competition between Forex brokers and the lower risks have lowered the costs of trading in the Forex market.
 Spreads and commissions are very low and leverage is very high, allowing traders to take part with only a small investment.
 You won’t get this same comfort in the stock market, because the main participants are investment banks, hedge funds, and private equity firms.
 To participate, you will need a sizeable capital to start with, and you can only expect a small amount of leverage from your broker.
 In addition, the broker is also going to deduct a commission from all your trades, and that might also be significant.

 My take on stock trading

 The stock market is certainly open, but it’s not meant for everyone.
-There are opportunities to make profits from it, but you will need to change your mindset and adapt to the different environment.
-For a first time trader, this won’t be too much of a hurdle and you can learn the ropes easily.
+There are opportunities to make profits from it, but you will need to change your mindset and adapt to the different environments.
+For a first-time trader, this won’t be too much of a hurdle and you can learn the ropes easily.
 If you’re a Forex trader, you will have to adjust your trading strategy and learn a few more things.